-Introduce yourself: Home institution, major, living situation (host family, dormitory with other international students, dormitory with local students, other), study (where you will be taking classes-in a local university, a center for international students, etc.), type of internship (if applicable), what you are most excited about in your host country, and any other information you want to share
+Introduce yourself: Home institution, major, living situation (host family, dormitory with other international students, dormitory with local students, other), study (where you will be taking classes-in a local university, a center for international students, etc.), type of internship (if applicable), what you are

 - Goals: Name 2-3 concrete, SMART goals you hope to accomplish by the end of your international experience.
 Why is each of these goals important to you?
 Here are a few ideas to get you started: - Your goals for interacting with, and adapting to, your host culture - Your goals for your academic performance - Your goals for your personal growth during your time overseas - Your goals for your professional growth as it relates to your study abroad experience - Values: Think about your home environment and the people you lived/grew up with.
 How did these people and places influence your cultural values, shared beliefs, norms, and customs?
 What are some of your deeply held values? - Identity: Watch the video and respond to the following prompts.
 What part of the video impacted you the most?
 Please cite this section with a timestamp (for example, 2:30).
 What single stories do you think people in your host-country may believe about you?
 What single stories were you exposed to growing up about your host culture?
 Where do you think these stories came from?
-What are the consequences of only having a single story about yourself or someone else ?
+What are the consequences of only having a single story about yourself or someone else?
 What strategies could you implement to interrupt/reject these single stories about yourself and people from your host-country while you're abroad? - Career: Identify three of the skills below that you hope to improve upon while abroad.
 How do you think your international experience will facilitate growth in these skills?
-Choose skills from either the Core Career Competencies from CLA or the 2019 NACE (National Association of Colleges and Employers) survey listing the top attributes that US employers seek on college students' resumes.
+Choose skills from the 2019 NACE (National Association of Colleges and Employers) survey listing the top attributes that US employers seek on college students' resumes.